Gautamkk97/NLP-MLOps-Pipeline/README.md

-# NLP-MLOps-Pipeline
-End to end MLOps Pipeline for NLP
+# End to end MLOps Pipeline for NLP

 - `Model`: Intent Detection Model Training using Huggingface Trainer API with `wandb` and `Hydra` integration